BitcoinDesign/Guide/guide/onboarding/getting-to-know-your-users.md

 ## Identify barriers and motivators they have
 You can then use this research to identify where potential problems may exist.
 This will then allow you to highlight opportunities for innovation.

-### Rookie example
+### Example

-Let's use an example of saving for the future and see how we can understand a user with this goal.
-For the sake of simplicity let's focus on one persona or maybe more accurately personal story.
+For the sake of simplicity let's focus on one hypothetical user.

 > Joshua Akinsola is a 21-year old Nigerian studying economics in the large city of Lagos.
 Growing up, his family struggled to save any money, due to a lack of financial education, high unemployment and a local currency that is inflating at 15% per year.
 There is a lack of reliable savings technology in his country so he opts to save money for the future using bitcoin.

-The uncovering of this scenario could be the result of a user interview[^3], that gathers insights into their needs and frustrations.
-By focusing on the emotional aspect of saving using bitcoin we may identify the following themes for barriers and motivations.
+The uncovering of this scenario could be the result of a user interview[^3] or found in various channels such as chats, issues or even twitter.
+We can then take quotes from the participant to understand their emotions and infer their specific needs.
+This then helps us identify barriers and motivators.

+Barriers are anything that the user percieves as preventing them from acheiving their desired goals.

+Motivators are specific user wants that are driving the user to seek out Bitcoin in the first place

+#### Barriers (strongest to weakest)

+* Fear of losing private key
+    * "I'm scared that I will lose my private key and so I still keep some of my savings in cash and not bitcoin"
+* Fear of being hacked
+    * "What if a hacker knows I have a lot of savings, how will I protect my funds and myself?"
+* Fear of being judged
+    * "Bitcoin is still new, will people think I'm weird for saving like this?"

+#### Motivators (strongest to weakest)
+* Financial security
+    * "I think bitcoin is a good way of saving for the future, and my local currency is unreliable"
+* Control
+    * "I want to be in total control of my money, I don't trust my government to keep inflation low"
+* Privacy
+    * "I don't want my personal data and information to get into the wrong hands"

 {% include picture.html
    image = "/assets/images/guide/onboarding/barriers-motivators.svg"